yr-gitpro/Nova-Calc/README.md

 🛠 Development Process

 This project was developed using Gemini Pro to explore the capabilities of AI-assisted coding.
 It demonstrates how rapid prototyping can be achieved by leveraging LLMs to streamline the initial development phase.
+Also, I would appreciate any feedback, suggestions, or ideas you might have to improve this project.

 🚀 Future Roadmap